British and American Literature

 - Two must be in British or American literature before 1800, and two must be in British or American literature after 1800.

-- One must be ENG 380: Advanced Seminar (from annual list provided by English department), ideally taken in the junior or senior year.
-ENG 396: Honors Seminar, counts as an advanced seminar (for students in the English honors program).
+- One must be ENGL 380: Advanced Seminar (from annual list provided by English department), ideally taken in the junior or senior year.
+ENGL 396: Honors Seminar, counts as an advanced seminar (for students in the English honors program).

 See the pre- and post-1800 page for a list of courses.